ogorton/dmscatter/README.md

     make test

-After a few minutes a file called `validation.pdf` should be generated with a number of plots comparing the output of DMFortFactor against DMFormFactor.
+After a few minutes, and if you have [pandoc](https://pandoc.org/index.html) installed, a file called `validation.pdf` should be generated with a number of plots comparing the output of DMFortFactor against DMFormFactor.
+If you don't have pandoc, you can still view the plots individually in the test directory.